 What do you need to double your business’ profits?
 What will it take to get a relevant business certification?
 And what challenges will you likely face, and how do you overcome them?

-Your goal board should encompass your goals along with the success path and challenges you’ll face on the way.
+Your goal board should encompass your goals along with the path to success and the challenges you’ll face on the way.
 Moreover, it is meant to visually represent your end goal by focusing on the bit-sized goals and the journey to attaining them.

 Pro Tip: Prepare plans B and C just in case plan A fails.